kairos-io/kairos-docs/content/en/blog/Kairos-at-FOSDEM-2024.md

 ## Special Purpose Operating Systems Panel (SPOS)

 Originally, representatives from Kairos, [Flatcar](https://www.flatcar.org/), and [Unikraft](https://unikraft.org/) wanted to have a panel between the different SPOSs.
-Unfortunately, FOSDEM didn't accept our request until a the day of the event, so everything had to be done ad-hoc.
+Unfortunately, FOSDEM didn't accept our request until the day of the event, so everything had to be done ad-hoc.
 Which probably ended up being a good thing because we were lucky to also have the participation from [Eve-OS](https://lfedge.org/projects/eve/), [MicroOS](https://microos.opensuse.org/) and [Softiron](https://softiron.com/) on top of the gang which originally signed up.

 I personally found it very helpful to hear we were not alone in our struggles and to learn about how each OS tries to solve sometimes the same problem a little differently depending on their target audience and vision.